canjoena - stock.adobe.com

 A longer term trend may be towards object storage.
 Object storage systems are designed for large volumes of data and scale easily.
 Some HPC sites have implemented their storage systems with a fast flash layer for immediate data processing and object storage as the back-end because it is relatively inexpensive, and this may point the way for other organisations in future.
 Object storage is already widely used in the cloud, with Amazon’s S3 service being a notable example.

-Another technology likely to have a major impact in future is storage class (SCM).
+Another technology likely to have a major impact in future is storage class memory (SCM).
 This is actually a number of technologies that are byte addressable like DRAM, but also non-volatile like storage, and could thus change the whole way that storage operates.

-The second, App Direct Mode, requires applications to be aware that there are two different types of in the system, and they can treat the Optane DIMM as either persistent or access it via a file system API – effectively treating it as a fast SSD.
+The second, App Direct Mode, requires applications to be aware that there are two different types of memory in the system, and they can treat the Optane DIMM as either persistent or access it via a file system API – effectively treating it as a fast SSD.

 While Optane SSDs have not sold well, the DIMMs have far stronger prospects as a relatively low-cost, non-volatile adjunct to DRAM, according to 451 senior analyst Tim Stammers.